dhis2/dhis2-mobile-ui/docs/showcase-application.md

 # Showcase Application

-The Mobile UI library includes a **demo application** that showcases all the components available in the library.
+The Mobile UI library includes an application that showcases all the components available in the library.
 This application allows you to see the components in action and understand how they can be integrated into your projects.

 ![](resources/showcase.png)

-## Downloading the Showcase application
+## Downloading the Showcase Application

 Each release of the Mobile UI library provides artifacts for various targets, including Android and desktop platforms.
-You can download the demo application from the **Assets** section at the bottom of each [release page](https://github.com/dhis2/dhis2-mobile-ui/releases) on GitHub.
+You can download the Showcase application from the **Assets** section at the bottom of each [release page](https://github.com/dhis2/dhis2-mobile-ui/releases) on GitHub.

 ### Steps to Download: